 The DEIR can be found here.

 If you go to the PROJECT DESCRIPTION section of the DEIR you will find a chart that lists all of the locations now slated for full-sized changing digital billboard structures in Chapter 2 on pages II-8 to II-9 for Freeway Facing TCN Structures (Table II-1), and on pages II-10 to II-11 for Non-Freeway Facing TCN Structure Locations (Table II-2).
-Some of the 56 billboard structures are single-sided billboards and others are double-sided bringing the total number of digital ad faces to 98.
+Some billboards are single-sided billboards and others are double-sided.
+The total number of ad faces needs to be clarified.

 Some points to raise in comments can be found in this letter, prepared by Scenic America for public comment.